 While repurposing content is a common best practice among marketers and creators, doing so can have implications on content reach.>

 In early 2021, Instagram announced the algorithm will prioritize recommending Reels that do not have visible TikTok logos, in an effort to discourage users from cross-posting TikTok content to Instagram.
 That means if a user downloads a video they have created on TikTok and shares the same video with the TikTok watermark to Instagram, the Instagram algorithm will potentially show that content to fewer people.

 For maximum engagement potential, Instagram’s @creators account encourages users to create fresh content for Instagram instead of cross-posting content from other platforms (particularly TikTok).
 To get around this, some users take to third-party websites to download their TikTok without watermarks and post to Instagram.

 It's All About Content Quality

-The key takeaway for brands and individuals alike is this: At the end of the day, it all comes down to the quality of your posts.
+The key takeaway for brands and individuals alike is this: Quality is Queen.

-These algorithms are meant to filter out the irrelevant and the poor quality posts so that the highest-quality stuff is what gets through and gets shown to users.
-Control over what users see and don't see is shared between the social platform and the user -- some more equally than others.
+Algorithms filter out irrelevant and poor-quality posts so that the highest-quality content gets through.
+Control over what users see and don't see is a collaboration between the social platform and the user.

-The big lesson for marketers like us is to remember that it's our job to post content to social that's interesting, entertaining, helpful, and/or relevant to our audience.
+The big lesson for Facebook, Twitter, and Instagram marketers like us is to remember that it's our job to post content to social that's interesting, entertaining, helpful, and/or relevant to our audiences.
 This means picking relevant topics, writing delightful copy, and posting compelling images and videos.
-(Download these 100 social media image templates for help in the visual content department.)